infrasonar/docs/docs/collectors/probes/dns.md

 The DNS probe monitors DNS servers and can even monitor changes to specific DNS records.

+## Features

+THe DNS probe can perform forward and reverse DNS queries for an FQDN

+## Deployment

+The DNS probe is deployed as a :material-docker: docker container using [docker compose](appliance/docker_compose.md).

 ## Probe configuration

 Property    | Description